News | Sign Up | A LEVER FOR SCALE

 Charges are public payments connected with a specific government service, such as tuition paid to a state university, payments to a public hospital, or highway tolls.
 Louisiana uses all major state and local taxes.

-The Louisiana Early Childhood Education Fund offers local entities a dollar-for-dollar match on local investments for early care and education.
-The fund has four statutorily dedicated and ongoing funding streams.
-The Fund receives 50% of revenue from the NBA Pelicans license plate, 25% of sports betting revenues up to $20 million, and any non-dedicated tax revenue from fantasy sports betting and industrial hemp-derived CBD sales.
+The Louisiana Early Childhood Education Fund Act 353 of 2017) offers local entities a dollar-for-dollar match on local investments for early childhood education.
+The fund has five statutorily dedicated and ongoing funding streams.
+The Fund receives 50 percent of revenue from the NBA Pelicans license plate (Act 118 of 2021), 25 percent of sports betting revenues up to $20 million (Act 435 of 2021), up to $3.6 million in revenues over $60 million from Louisiana’s land-based casino contract (Act 171 of 2019), and any non-dedicated tax revenue from fantasy sports betting (Act 34 of 2020) and industrial hemp-derived CBD sales (Act 247 of 2019).

-During the 2023 session, the state’s Senate and House were both Republican controlled.
-The state’s Governor was a Democrat.5
+During the legislative session, the state’s Senate and House were both Republican controlled.
+The state’s Governor was also a Republican.

 • Legislature-Initiated Constitutional Amendments – A constitutional amendment that appears on a state’s ballot as a ballot measure because the state legislature in that state voted to put it before the voters.